Johnnydouble/FileMango/README.md

 ## Authors

-Created by Christen Spadavecchia and Oliver Easton
+Created by Christen Spadavecchia and Allie Easton